How Does Opal Get Its Color

 What causes the colors in opal

 When white light waves enter the top of an opal, they refract and bounce around inside the opal, through all the microscopic spheres and the gaps between the spheres.
 As the light passes through the spheres and gaps, it diffracts (splits).
-Like a prism, the opal splits the white light into all the colours of the spectrum, and the light eventually bounces back out the top of the stone, at which point we get an eyeful of beautiful opal colours.
+Like a prism, the opal splits the white light into all the colors of the spectrum, and the light eventually bounces back out the top of the stone, at which point we get an eyeful of beautiful opal colors.
 The opal is the only known gemstone that is able to naturally diffract light in this way.

 Read also: